Hurricane Dean: Gulf of Mexico

 Hundreds of oil platforms, such as this one in the Gulf of Mexico, were evacuated in anticipation of Hurricane Dean.

 Oil futures spiked on August 15 as analysts considered the impact of Hurricane Dean on refining capacity if it were to move into the Caribbean as predicted.
 Transocean evacuated 11 nonessential workers late on August 15 from an oil rig located about 160 mi (260 km) southeast of New Orleans.
 The company left about 125 personnel on board the structure.
 A day later Royal Dutch Shell evacuated 275 ancillary staff, following an evacuation of 188 due to Tropical Storm Erin.

-On August 18, 2007, 10300 oilbbl of oil and 11 million cubic feet (310,000 m³) of natural gas were shut-in per day, accounting for 0.8% of crude production in the Gulf of Mexico.
+On August 18, 2007, 10300 oilbbl of oil and 11 million cubic feet (310,000 m^{3}) of natural gas were shut-in per day, accounting for 0.8% of crude production in the Gulf of Mexico.
 By 11:30 am CST (1630 UTC), two rigs and one platform evacuated personnel.

 Pemex, the state-owned Mexican oil company, made preparations to shut down oil production on August 19 ahead of Dean.
 It evacuated 13,360 workers from more than 140 oil platforms, using 55 boats and 29 helicopters.
 As the storm continued to intensify, the number of evacuated Pemex workers increased to 18,000 on August 20, and all 407 wells and drilling operations were abandoned.
 This reduced the worldwide production of oil and natural gas by 2.65 Moilbbl and 2.6 e9cuft per day, respectively.